Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

   omit `PSBT_OUT_WITNESS_SCRIPT`.
 This is the source used for `v2.4.0b5`.
 - `55f209fe` — calmer, sentence-case signing authorization language after the successful physical signing test.
+- `422dd691` — consolidated wallet-policy registration, review, signing, error,
+  and coordinator-handoff UX.
+This is the source used for `v2.4.0b6`.

 ## Pending physical and product validation